 a) To determine compliance with the community water supplies rules and regulations (35 Ill.
 Adm.
 Code.Subtitle F), all sampling, monitoring and testing shall be made according to the methods described in 35 Ill.
 Adm.
-Code 611, the National Primary Drinking Water Regulations (40 CFR b) All analyses for substances other than those listed in 35 Ill.
-Adm.
-Code 611 must be performed by methods acceptable to the Agency.

-141), and any other method specifically approved by the Agency.
+Code 611, the National Primary Drinking Water Regulations (40 CFR 141), and any other method specifically approved by the Agency.